kudashevs/laravel-share-buttons/README.md

 ```bash
 php artisan vendor:publish --provider="Kudashevs\ShareButtons\Providers\ShareButtonsServiceProvider"
 ```
-> **_NOTE:_** In case of major changes, it is recommended to back up your config file and republish a new one from scratch.
+> In case of a major change, it is recommended to back up your config file and republish a new one from scratch.

 ### Assets